icub-tech-iit/training-matlab-bldc-controller/3_Commutation_Logic_with_PID_Controller/Stateflow_version/README.md

 ## What is changed from the previous version?

-1. Removed che commutation logic that use the MOSFET circuit.
+1. Removed che commutation logic that use the multi-port switch circuit.
 3. Removed the logic circuit that calculate the sector based on the angle degrees
 2. Realized the commutation logic using a Truth-Table within a Stateflow chart.